nbusseneau/hephaistos/README.md

 ## Miscellaneous options

-### Hades directory
+### `Hades` directory

-By default, Hephaistos assumes that it has been placed in the main Hades directory.
+By default, Hephaistos assumes that it has been placed in the `Hades` directory.
-If it fails to detect Hades files, it will try to auto-detect Hades location from Steam and Epic Games configuration files and ask to be relocated.
+If it fails to detect Hades files, it will try to auto-detect `Hades` location from Steam and Epic Games configuration files and ask to be relocated.

-You may use `--hades-dir` to manually specify where Hades is located, e.g. if you want to store Hephaistos and its files in a different location than the Hades directory.
+You may use `--hades-dir` to manually specify where `Hades` is located, e.g. if you want to store Hephaistos and its files in a different location than the `Hades` directory.

 ### Mod Importer